Deploy on Kubernetes using Helm

 helm install ${RELEASE} -n ${NAMESPACE} anchore/enterprise -f anchore_values.yaml

-4. Post-Installation Steps: Anchore Enterprise will take some time to initialize.
+5. Post-Installation Steps: Anchore Enterprise will take some time to initialize.
 After the bootstrap phase, it will begin a vulnerability feed sync.
-Image analysis will show zero vulnerabilities, and the UI will show errors until this sync is complete.
-This can take several hours based on the enabled feeds.
-Use the following anchorectl commands to check the system status:
+Image analysis will show zero vulnerabilities and the UI will show errors until the sync is complete, which can take an hour or more based on the enabled feeds.
+The sync process will take place in the background, and while it’s in progress, anchorectl can be installed and the below commands can be used to check system status.

 export NAMESPACE=anchore